yokoffing/Betterfox/README.md

 * This repository benefits from the research provided by [arkenfox](https://github.com/arkenfox/user.js).
 While Betterfox does not use their `user.js`, we attempt to maintain parity with it.

 ## Support
-I’m a one-person operation, working in mental health and running this page as a passion project in my time off.
+I’m a one-person operation, running this page as a passion project in my time off.
 If you enjoy my work, please leave a tip!
 Your support is incredibly appreciated and allows me to dedicate time to this project :blush:

 <img align="top" width="25px" src="https://coekuss.com/quietfox/bitcoin.png"> Bitcoin: 334gaiEjn6wY1VksQvYe5L668JjtPEPyiM